thephpleague/url/4.0/services/scheme-registration.md

 $scheme = new Scheme('http', $registry);
 ~~~

-If no $registry object is supplied, a default registry object is instantiated with the default schemes and their standard port attached to the class.
+If no scheme registry object is supplied, a default registry object is instantiated with the default schemes and their standard port attached to the class.

 ## Creating the registry

-We first need to instantiate a new SchemeRegistry object using its constructor.
-This method accept on argument which is a array of scheme/standard port pair.
+We first need to instantiate a new `SchemeRegistry` object using its constructor.
+This method accept only one argument which is a array of scheme/standard port pair.
 Each scheme and pair are syntaxically validated before addition.
+The schemes are normalized to their lowercase string representation.

 ~~~php
 use League\Url\Services\SchemeRegistry;